Patrick van Luijk

-Patrick Jermaine Herschel van Luijk (born 17 September 1984 in Spijkenisse) is a Dutch sprinter.
+Patrick Jermaine Herschel van Luijk (born 17 September 1984) is a Dutch sprinter.

 Biography

-Patrick van Luijk was born in 1984 to a Dutch mother and a Jamaican father.
+Patrick van Luijk was born in Spijkenisse to a Dutch mother and a Jamaican father.
 Sports have always been the most important hobby of Van Luijk and he started with football at an early age for local team FC Bakestijn.
 He continued his career at Xerxes and later, when his friends joined Sparta Rotterdam he was scouted by Feyenoord and he played in their youth squads for a few years.
 Because he did not feel at home at Feyenoord he played for RVVH Ridderkerk for a while before joining FC Dordrecht.
 Because his education was suffering from all the football commitments he decided to slow down on it and focus on his school again.

 He felt it was time for a change and fighting sports got his interest at first.
 For three years he practiced ninjutsu, but he did not know if he would feel like continuing in the sport.
 When his former girlfriend told him about sprinting he was unsure if another change in sports would be a smart thing.
 After asking several more times he finally decided to do an athletics trial with a friend in which they did all athletics disciplines from shot put to long jump and from high jump to javelin throw.
 The last and final event was the sprint and he was addicted straight away.